CharlesB91/retro-bank/README.md

 - Initially when a user was trying to sign in the code could not access appropriate cell data as there would be multiple customers eventually registering so could not implements a specific cell to search as customer data was on the one worksheet.
 After chatting with mentor, she advised to look at my data structure within google sheets.
 After some thought I decided to change the method in which new users are registered against the google sheet.
 Instead of having all customer data in one worksheet I implemented a method that would register a new worksheet for any new user with their email address as the name of the worksheet.
 By doing this was I could then access the customer email address, name, password, balance data as the cells would not be changing only the specific worksheet for whoever was trying to log in.
 The gspread documentation helped me figure this out which was very helpful. (https://docs.gspread.org/en/latest/user-guide.html).
 - As part of testing i realised that all email addresses should be converted to lower case to ensure when a customer attempts to log back in this be always converted into the correct format from what google sheets has.
 Using the .lower() method has resolved this issue.
 - Again, whilst testing, as we are dealing with monetary values the user could input commas and decimal points which I had not accounted for.
-After some research I implemented the replace(',', '') method to remove the commas. (https://stackoverflow.com/questions/16233593/how-to-strip-comma-in-python-string).
+After some research I implemented the replace(',', '') method to remove the commas.
+The float() method also resolved the issue of decimal points. (https://stackoverflow.com/questions/16233593/how-to-strip-comma-in-python-string).
 - When a customer registers their email, I had not implemented anything to check that the email had already been registered.
 Additionally, I did not account for when a user logs in with an invalid email address.
 After some thought realised all, I had to do was catch this in a try block to stop the application from crashing.
 - When a user would complete certain transactions, the output would have large decimal remainders.
 Researched and found a solution to round up to the next decimal (https://stackoverflow.com/questions/9232256/round-up-to-second-decimal-place-in-python)